 Provide feed in crumbles form instead of pellets to extend the amount of time birds spend procuring feed to satisfy their appetites.
 Treats or snacks can be employed as an occasional distraction, but should not be relied upon as a primary form of entertainment.No more than 5% of a chicken’s daily diet should consist of extras other than layer feed as obesity is a major problem in backyard laying hens.

 Free-feed chickens instead of rationing their food several times per day.
 Being allowed to pick up small amounts of feed often throughout the day eliminates competition for feed and provides an activity with a purpose.

-Chickens that are deficient in protein, sodium and/or other dietary essentials will seek out alternative sources of the deficiency to satisfy their nutritional needs.
-That search will often lead to pecking excessively at their own preening gland, the feathers around it and feathers of other birds.
+Chickens that are deficient in protein, sodium and/or other dietary essentials will seek out sources of the lacking item to satisfy their nutritional needs.
+The deficiency can cause a chicken to peck excessively at their own preening gland, the feathers around it and feathers of other birds.
 Protein-deficient birds may pick and eat feathers.
-Feeding chickens too many treats/snacks/kitchen scraps can interfere with their daily nutritional requirements, causing aggression and problem picking behaviors.
+Feeding chickens too many treats/snacks/kitchen scraps can interfere with daily nutritional requirements, causing aggression and problempicking behaviors.

 This is the preening gland, located at the base of the tail feathers.
 Oil in the gland is salty & hens will over-work the gland when deficient in certain essential nutrients.